jairosoft-com/template-expressjs-typescript-mongodb-pgsql-2025/ai-docs/A_Human_and_AI-Friendly_Project_Template_for_ExpressJS.md

 Several factors are particularly critical for this microservice template and are implemented without compromise:

-* **III.
-Config:** All configuration, including database connection strings, API keys, port numbers, and other environment-specific values, must be stored in the environment.
+* **I. Config:** All configuration, including database connection strings, API keys, port numbers, and other environment-specific values, must be stored in the environment.
 Configuration must never be hardcoded or committed to the codebase.
 This practice is fundamental for security and portability, allowing the same application image to be deployed across different environments (development, staging, production) without code changes.
-For local development, this template utilizes a
-   `.env` file loaded by the `dotenv` library.
+For local development, this template utilizes a `.env` file loaded by the `dotenv` library.
 In production, the execution environment (e.g., a container orchestrator like Kubernetes or a PaaS like Heroku) is responsible for injecting these variables.
 * **II.
 Dependencies:** The application must explicitly declare all its dependencies and never rely on system-wide packages.
-This is managed through the
+This is managed through the `package.json` file.
-   `package.json` file.
 Furthermore, the `package-lock.json` file must be committed to the version control system to ensure that builds are deterministic and repeatable, guaranteeing that every developer and build server installs the exact same version of every dependency.
-* **XI.
+* **III.
 Logs:** Logs are treated as event streams and are never written to files within the application container.
-Instead, all log output is directed to
-   `stdout` as a stream of structured, timestamped events (preferably in JSON format).
+Instead, all log output is directed to `stdout` as a stream of structured, timestamped events (preferably in JSON format).
 This decouples the application from the concerns of log routing, storage, and analysis.
 The execution environment is responsible for capturing this stream and forwarding it to a centralized logging platform (e.g., ELK Stack, Splunk, Datadog).
 This approach simplifies the application code and enhances observability in a distributed system.
-* **VII.
+* **VI.
 Port Binding:** The microservice is entirely self-contained and exports its HTTP service by binding to a port.
-This port is specified via an environment variable (e.g.,
-   `PORT`), making the service portable and executable in any environment without reliance on a specific web server injection at runtime.
+This port is specified via an environment variable (e.g., `PORT`), making the service portable and executable in any environment without reliance on a specific web server injection at runtime.
-* **VI.
-Processes:** The application must be executed as one or more stateless processes.
+* **V. Processes:** The application must be executed as one or more stateless processes.
 Any data that needs to persist must be stored in a stateful backing service, such as a database, object store, or cache.
 This "share-nothing" architecture is a prerequisite for horizontal scalability, as any instance of the service can handle any request, allowing for seamless scaling and fault tolerance.

 Adherence to these principles provides a clear and predictable "API" for interaction with the application's environment.
 For an AI coding assistant, which is trained on vast quantities of public codebases that follow these established patterns, this predictability is invaluable.
 When an AI encounters a codebase that retrieves configuration strictly from `process.env` (Factor III), it understands this contract and will generate new code that follows the same pattern.
 It will not attempt to hardcode values or read from a configuration file.
 In this way, the Twelve-Factor App methodology transcends being a mere set of best practices for human developers; it becomes a crucial component in making the codebase intelligible and safely extensible for AI partners by defining the "rules of the game."